D. I. Suchianu: Interwar culture critic

-Under fascism
+Fascist overtures

 Suchianu and Ralea co-directed Viața Romînească from 1937 to 1940; the magazine's founder, Ibrăileanu, had died in 1936 at a sanitarium, after a long illness during which Suchianu had stood by his bedside.
 As editor, Suchianu claimed to have personally ensured an extension of the literary and political circle, obtaining paid contributions from Graur, Geo Bogza, Miron Constantinescu, Lucrețiu Pătrășcanu, and Gogu Rădulescu; this was partly confirmed by Pătrășcanu, who also noted that, in 1937, Suchianu had asked to be accepted into the Communist Party.
 Overall, as Suchianu reported, "all communist intellectuals, or intellectuals who sympathized with the [communist] party, were permanent contributors."
 Also joining the panel were dramatist Mihail Sebastian and poet Dumitru Corbea.
 As recalled by the latter, Suchianu was, with Sebastian, one of "two pillars" of the circle in this late-interwar stage, and engaged Ralea in "disputes of the most heated kind".
 Suchianu's other activities, and especially his more political writings, soon became tinged by controversy.
 Journalist A. Bucur notes that, in October 1937, Suchianu wrote in Parlamentul Românesc about the various doctrines competing in the coming elections, with some praise reserved for the far-right Iron Guard—though generally favoring the National Peasants' Party (PNȚ) as a "most balanced" force in society.
 It characterized the Guard's rhetoric as "simplistic", but also noted that its followers were genuinely committed to a "moral regeneration"; if it discouraged Guardist agitation, it was only because it could also legitimize a "socialist uprising, plainly communist in its scope".